-Exploring the many cultures we have in this world and their food is something I’ve been passionate about.
-Everything from watching Anthony Bourdain to Andrew Zimmerman trip the world and taste everything it has to offer has been a quiet storm of want and desire for me.
-I know with my friends and family for saying “what country are we visiting today?”
-When it comes to picking which restaurant we would like to visit that day.
+Exploring the many cultures we have in this world and their food is something I’ve been passionate about since I was a teenager.
+Watching Anthony Bourdain to Andrew Zimmerman trip the world and taste everything it has to offer, has truly inspired me to adventure the world of food.

-Cuisines ?from India is defiantly a new adventure I am taking with my kids.
 We have had so many delicious dishes through the years but without a doubt, Butter Chicken has to be our favorite.
-It’s so easy to make and the flavor is subtle yet packs a delicious lunch you just don’t want to go without in your life.
+It’s so easy to make and the flavor is subtle yet packs a delicious punch you can’t go without in your life.

 - 2 Teaspoons of Garam Masala